richsalz/https-downgrade/draft-richsalz-sample.md

-Content providers delivering content via CDNs will sometimes deliver content over HTTPS (or both HTTPS and HTTP) but configure the CDN to pull from the origin over clear-text and unauthenticated HTTP.
+Content providers delivering content via CDNs will sometimes deliver content over HTTPS (or both HTTPS and HTTP) but configure the CDN to pull from the origin over cleartext and unauthenticated HTTP.
 From the perspective of a client, it appears that their requests and associated responses are delivered over HTTPS, while in reality their requests are being sent across the network in-the-clear and responses are delivered unauthenticated.
 This exposes user